-31.0 CORRESPONDING FIGURES
+33.0 CORRESPONDING FIGURES

 Comparative figures for Income Statement / Statement of Comprehensive Income are not comparable due to difference in reporting period, that resulted due to change in the entity's financial year.
 For details refer to Note: 02 to the financial statements.
+Moreover, significant reclassification / rearrangment have been depicted in Note: 30 to the financial statements.

-32.0 GENERAL
+34.0 GENERAL